 For an established business, the days sales outstanding can be calculated from the latest set of accounts.
-The figures to use are the value of accounts receivable (debtors) from the balance sheet of the business, and the value of sales from the income statement.
+The figures to use are accounts receivable from the balance sheet of the business, and sales from the income statement.

-If the income statement is not for a full year, then divide the sales for the period by the number of days in the period, this will give the average daily sales over that period.
+If the income statement is not for a full year the average daily sales is calculated as the sales for the period divided by the number of days in the period.

 As a check, unless accounts receivable collection procedures are not being adhered to, the days sales outstanding should be similar to the credit terms offered to customers

-The days sales outstanding for your business will depend on the type of industry in which it operates.
-A predominantly cash based business will have a very low days sales outstanding, in the order of a few days, whereas a manufacturing business might have a days sales outstanding in the region of 90 days or higher.
+The days sales outstanding (DSO) for your business will depend on the type of industry in which it operates.
+For example a predominantly cash based business will have a very low DSO, in the order of a few days.
+In contrast a manufacturing business might have a DSO in the region of 90 days or higher.

-The figure to use for the days sales outstanding is the credit terms being offered to your customers, which should normally reflect the industry averages.
-If industry averages cannot be found, then use the published accounts of similar companies or competitors, and carry out the calculation described above for established businesses.
+In reality the figure to use for the DSO is the credit terms being offered to your customers.
+Such terms should normally reflect the industry averages.
+If industry averages cannot be found use published accounts of similar companies or competitors.
+The DSO calculation is then carried out as described above for established businesses.

-Ultimately, the value of days sales is the amount of credit your business is prepared to offer customers, and procedures need to be in place to ensure this is adhered to as part of the business plan.
+Ultimately, the value of days sales is the amount of credit your business is prepared to offer customers.
+It follows that procedures need to be in place to ensure terms are adhered to as part of the business plan.
 It is important to understand that a startup business might be required to offer beneficial terms or perhaps a free trial period in order to establish its business with new customers, and that even good customers will not always pay on time.

-Having entered the days sales outstanding, the template calculates the accounts receivable at the end of each subsequent year by multiplying the days sales by the average daily sales for the year.
+Having entered the DSO, the template calculates the accounts receivable at the end of each subsequent year by multiplying the days sales by the average daily sales for the year.